 Meersburg, Baden Württemberg

 Meersburg in Baden Württemberg is an astoundingly quaint and picturesque village dating back to medieval times that still maintains its historic charm, as it is reserved for pedestrians without being totally overrun with tourists.
-What’s more is that this town is located on a gorgeous lake, and it is only a stone’s throw away from the French border, making it a perfect detour on any European trip.
+What’s more is that this town is located on the gorgeous Lake Constance, or Bodensee, across from the intersection of the German, Swiss and Austrian borders, making it a perfect detour on any European trip.

 Blautopf in Blaubeuren